amitsaha/yawsi/README.md

 Binary releases are available from the [releases](https://github.com/amitsaha/yawsi/releases) page.
 Please download the ZIP corresponding to your OS/architecture, unzip the file and place the binary somewhere on your system which is added to the system path.

+### Bash completion

+To get automatic Tab completion of the commands, options and flags, put `complete -C yawsi yawsi` somewhere in your `~/.bashrc`.

 ## Specifying AWS profile